CivicActions/guidebook/docs/03-policies/health-safety-security.md

-# Health, Safety and Security
+# Health, safety and security

-## Workers' Compensation
+## Workers' compensation

 Bloom Works provides insurance for all work-related injuries or illness.
 The name of Bloom Works' workers' compensation insurance carrier and other pertinent information is available.
 The carrier governs all insurance benefits provided by Bloom Works.